tuxedocurly/mantaray_keyboard/firmware/README.md

 Firmware for the mantaray board.

-The firmware is written for QMK, running on the common arduino Pro Micro.
+The firmware is written for QMK, running on the common RP2040 Pro Micro.